 Their relationship takes the spotlight — not the bells and whistles that society uses to define love.
-That is the kind of happily ever after that really sets the bar.
+That is the kind of happily ever after that really

 Michael: "I probably knew when I was in eighth grade.
 My girlfriends were always jealous of my connection with Anne."